Present Continuous

 8. Present Continuous vs Present Simple

-• Present simple = things that happen always or regularly
+- Present simple = things that happen regularly / usually

-• Present continuous = things happening now or temporarily
+- Present continuous = things happening now or for a short time (temporary)

 → This is temporary.